 Three one-hour technical interviews with three IT pros: $450

 One hour of deliberation with three IT pros: $150

 The more growth or turnover in your department the more interviews and the costs can quickly escalate.
-A technical interview partner, meanwhile, can conduct interviews at around one-third the cost while reducing your company’s exposure for mistakes made by untrained interviewers.
+A technical interview partner, meanwhile, can conduct interviews at around one-third the cost per hire while reducing your company’s exposure for mistakes made by untrained interviewers.